-The availability of an immediate-release soft-capsule formulation, PHVS416, provides a good pharma- cokinetic profile for on-demand treatment: rapid oral absorption independent of fed status resulting in almost immediate onset of action with longer expected duration of efficacy than subcutaneous injections of icatibant.
+The availability of an immediate-release soft-capsule formulation, PHVS416, provides a good pharmacokinetic profile for on-demand treatment: rapid oral absorption independent of fed status resulting in almost immediate onset of action with longer expected duration of efficacy than subcutaneous injections of icatibant.
 We have observed in preclinical animal studies that the PHVS416 soft capsule provides the same pharmacokinetic profile as the solution formulation we used in Phase 1 trials.

-In February 2021, we commenced an on-demand Phase 2 clinical trial in HAE patients, RAPIDe-1, that will evaluate angioedema symptom relief within four hours using different doses of PHVS416 versus placebo while treating acute attacks of patients with HAE Types 1 and 2.
-Eligible patients are randomized to one of three single doses of active and placebo.
+We are planning an on-demand Phase 2 clinical trial in HAE patients, RAPIDe-1, that will evaluate angioedema symptom relief within four hours using different doses of PHVS416 versus placebo while treating acute attacks of patients with HAE Types 1 and 2.
 The primary endpoint will be the change in composite visual analogue scale, or composite VAS, a measure of symptom relief, at four hours post-dose.
 Composite and individual VAS, mean symptom complex severity, or MSCS, and treatment outcome score, or TOS, will be assessed up to 48-hours post-dose.
+We anticipate commencing the clinical trial in 2021 and plan to enroll approximately 54 patients from approximately 30 sites in Canada and certain European countries.
 We expect data in 2022.